A Sad End For Some Children Who Went Swimming.

 A Day of Innocence: The Camping Trip

-In July 1945, a group of thirteen-year-old girls set out on what was meant to be an adventurous camping trip in Ruidoso, New Mexico.
-Eager for a break from their daily lives, the girls sought the thrill of exploration and the joys of nature.
-Among them was Barbara Kent, who would later recount the chilling events of that fateful day.
-As they set up their camp, the girls indulged in typical summer activities, swimming in a small river and laughing together, blissfully unaware of the ominous activities occurring nearby.
+In July 1945, a group of thirteen-year-old girls embarked on what was meant to be an exciting camping trip in Ruidoso, New Mexico.
+Eager for adventure and a break from their everyday routines, the girls spent the day exploring the sun-drenched outdoors and immersing themselves in the joys of nature.

 The Moment of Shock